Abdominal Aortic Aneurysm (AAA)

 Referrals for asymptomatic AAA >= 5.5cm

-Refer urgently to the Vascular HOT Clinic at NBT which is now available via eRS (do not send via Referral Service to avoid any potential delays).
+Refer urgently to Vascular Surgery at NBT which is now available via eRS.
+Referrals should be marked urgent.
+They will then be reviewed in Secondary Care and booked into the HOT Clinic if appropriate (do not send via Referral Service to avoid any potential delays).
 Patients with AAA between 5.5 to 7cm will be triaged to clinic slots within 2 weeks.
 Patients with AAA greater than 7cm will be seen on the next working day.

 Please also see the Vascular services - For clinicians page on the NBT website for further information.

-Patients with an asymptomatic but rapidly expanding AAA (>5mm over 6 months) should he referred urgently to the vascular HOT clinic via eRS (see above).
+Patients with an asymptomatic but rapidly expanding AAA (>5mm over 6 months) should he referred urgently via Vascular Surgery (see above).

 All patients with suspected symptomatic AAA should be discussed immediately via the on call vascular team at NBT.